Fatal shark incident: Waihī Beach reopens to swimmers - NZ Herald

 The decision to open up the beach again to swimmers was made at a hui at Waihī Beach Surf Club yesterday involving local kaumātua, club officials, the Bay of Plenty Harbourmaster, Surf Lifesaving New Zealand, and representatives from Western Bay of Plenty District Council.

-Māori warden and Otawhiwhi Marae Trust chairwoman Shaan Kingi said the rāhui was customary when there had been a water tragedy.
+Māori warden and Otawhiwhi Marae Trust chairman Shaan Kingi said the rāhui was customary when there had been a water tragedy.

 The rāhui stretched along the coast from the north end of Waihī Beach to the Bowentown Heads and included in the harbour to Ongare, Tuapiro and Tanners Point.